Projects Around Town

 Matanzas Pass Bridge base traffic and landscaping

-Matanzas Pass Mooring Field Upgrade
+Matanzas Harbor Mooring Field Upgrade

-The upgrade that the Town is seeking is to provide an additional 19 moorings west of Matanzas Pass Bridge, which will accommodate vessels up to 85 feet in length.
+The upgrade that the Town is seeking is to provide an additional 19 moorings west of Matanzas Pass Bridge which will accommodate vessels up to 85 feet in length.

 The Town is responsible to apply for and obtain all permits and funding authorizations for the proposed expansion, and for selecting the contractor and construction oversight.
 Numerous state and federal agencies are involved in this process, including the Florida Department of Environmental Protection (FDEP), the U.S. Army Corps of Engineers (USACE), the U.S. Coast Guard, and the Florida Fish and Wildlife Conservation Commission (FWC.)